pgmpofu/blog-ws/README.md

 `docker container run -p 8888:8888 pgmpofu/blog-ws:latest`

 ## Contribute to BlogWS
 We are so excited that you have decided to contribute to this project!
-Please create a pull request and one of our team members will review ypur changes.
+Please create a pull request and one of our team members will review your changes.